-Ideal length of stay: A three or four-night stay at Somalisa is ideal for most visitors, and this combines well with a stay in Victoria Falls.
-Some visitors combine Somalisa with its sister camps, which include Kanga Bushcamp in Mana Pools, and both Linyanti Tented Camp and Khwai Tented Camp in Botswana.
+- A three- or four-night stay at Somalisa is ideal for most visitors, and this combines well with a stay in Victoria Falls town.
+Some visitors combine Somalisa with one or more of its sister camps, which include Nyamatusi Camp in Mana Pools, Bumi Hills Safari Lodge in Matusadona or Linyanti Tented Camp and Khwai Tented Camp in Botswana.

 Food & drink

 - Full Board & Activities

 - The food at Somalisa is fresh, and like the camp, well thought out, with light fare during the hotter part of the day and warming dishes in cooler weather.

 We didn’t have the opportunity to eat at Somalisa when we stopped by in November 2017, but on our previous visits we've typically begun our day with tea and coffee at sunrise and a continental breakfast by the fire.
 There's usually a choice of cereals with fresh fruit and a selection of seeds, porridge with fruit compote, toast, muffins, cold meats, cheeses and hard-boiled eggs.
 Partway through the morning activity you'll break for tea, coffee and soft drinks served with a selection of muffins and biscuits.